By Shefali Jha Last Updated:

 Kishore Kumar, Leena Chandavarkar and Sumit Kumar

-Revealing how she grew insecure after falling in love with him, Leena Chandavarkar had continued, "Kishore ji never ever told me 'I love you'.
+Revealing how she grew insecure after falling in love with him, Leena Chandavarkar continued, "Kishore ji never ever told me 'I love you'.
 He said it's something to be felt, not said.
 Even in his films he was never overtly romantic.
 But as I began loving him, I grew insecure.
 At concerts, girls would kiss him and leave lipstick marks on him.
 He used to call me his lagaam."

 Recalling the day of Kishore Kumar's death and his last lines before he took his last breath, Leena Chandavarkar was quoted as saying: